MichaelBui/strixhalo-homelab/Guides/Power-Mode-and-Fan-Control.md

 Curves are being applied only when `curve` mode is set on a specific fan, each fan has their own curves.

+### Solution for Windows
+Based on the research made for the Linux module [a Windows implementation has been written as well](https://github.com/deseven/ec-su_axb35-win).
+The only major limitation is the need to disable Secure Boot, everything else should be pretty simple, just follow the readme in the repo.

 ### Fine-tuning Power Limits
-If you want more gradual control over power modes, there's a [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) utility (or [UXTU](https://amdaputuningutility.com) on Windows).
+If you want more gradual control over power modes, there's a [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) utility (or [UXTU](https://amdaputuningutility.com) for Windows).

 Main 3 parameters we are interested in are:
  - `STAPM LIMIT` (sustained power draw)